Paulo-Jorge-PM/grammar-patterns/README.md

 To run execute the file "main.py": you need to have Python 2.7 installed and a version of Pyglet (just do "pip install pyglet" in the command line to get it).
 Or if you don't have Python run the file "main.exe": it is a compiled version made with pyinstall.

+##Note:
-Note: the code and game concept is mine, but all the scientific componente and idea is not (ps: and the narrator sounds), so if you need to use this exactly as it is and all the scientific part contact the researchers: Ana Paula Soares asoares@psi.uminho.pt (University of Minho).
+The code and game concept is mine, but all the scientific componente and idea is not (ps: and the narrator sounds), so if you need to use this exactly as it is and all the scientific part contact the researchers: Ana Paula Soares asoares@psi.uminho.pt (University of Minho).
 When it comes to the codes and sprits, if you want to run them or adapt anything, I don't care about licenses or copyright, use everything freely, I believe in a free world.

+##How to use:
+Just follow the instructions on screen: the first console scr.een asks for user data and game mode (only the 1st fully works), after that it launchs in fullscreen an animated version with a narrator (masculine or feminine depending on the user gender): just follow the instructions.
+After it is done the user data (like time between answears or key press's, wrong answears, etc.) is saved in the "Saves" folder.
+The questions that appear on screen (the seeds sequences) are in the files "phase1_sequences.txt" and "phase2_sequences.txt", if you edit them it changes the questions during the game (each number corresponds to a different gem/seed color).

 ##Contacts:
 My Homepage: [www.paulojorgepm.net](http://www.paulojorgepm.net)